 Freesoulee joined Watsi on January 15th, 2020.
 14 other people also joined Watsi on that day!
-Freesoulee's most recent donation supported Lowasa, a toddler from Tanzania, to fund knee surgery.
+Freesoulee's most recent donation supported Naw Htee, a refugee from Thailand, to fund a CT scan and care.

 Lowasa is a three-year-old boy from Tanzania and the firstborn child in his family.
 At two years of age, his knees started curving inwardly forming knocked knees.
 His parents thought it was a normal ricket condition that would end with time.
 With time, the swell kept worsening and made walking painful and difficult for Lowasa.
 He would sit most part of the days while his friends played.
 Lowasa was referred to our facility by a friend.
 He was diagnosed with knocked knees and surgery recommended.
 Upon successful surgery, he will be able to walk with ease and less pain.
 His parents are livestock keepers who rely on selling them to make ends meet.
 The only money they had was exhausted in a different facility to relieve Lowasa the swelling on his legs.
 They are not able to afford the planned surgery and are requesting help.
 Fortunately, Lowasa traveled to visit our medical partner's care center, Arusha Lutheran Medical Centre.
 There, surgeons will perform surgery on December 10th.
 Our medical partner, African Mission Healthcare Foundation, is requesting $890 to fund Lowasa's treatment.
 After treatment, he will be able to walk easily and with less pain.
 Lowasa's parents say, “His legs keep worsening as days go by and we are unable to afford the cost.
 Please help our son if it’s possible.”